Satyam7371/Leetcode-Solving-JAVA/README.md

 Here I Satyam Choubey will provide the Solution of LeetCode on daily basis |
-Solution will be uploaded on JAVA |
+Solution will be uploaded in JAVA |
 However logic will be same for every language with some other concept as well |

 NOTE:- There can be better approach other than provided by me......... |